GandalfGrey123/project-apartment-rental/tools/db/model_tut/READ.md

-Sequelize CLI (helps build/run SQL queries and models with your MySQL database) CLI docs for Sequelize can be found here
+Sequelize CLI (helps build/run SQL queries and models with your MySQL database) CLI docs for Sequelize can be found here:

 --> http://docs.sequelizejs.com/manual/migrations.html

-Getting started:
+##Getting started:

 Setup a MySQL Database